nhsconnect/gpconnect/pages/foundations/foundations_use_case_get_the_fhir_conformance_profile.md

 Provider systems:

 - SHALL return a `200` **OK** HTTP status code on successful retrival of the conformance profile.
+- SHALL ensure that the FHIR version number returned by the FHIR server endpoint conformance statement matches the FHIR version stated in the endpoint base URL.
+Refer to [Spine Directory Services](integration_spine_directory_service.html) for details of the format of the FHIR base URL to be used.

 An example GP Connect Conformance profile of type `Kind` is shown below ready for customisation and embedding into GP Connect assured provider systems.